 The less venues you’re using to sell your items, the less potential buyers are seeing them.
-If you have the patience and hours, post on all venues possible that are used in your local area (e.g. Kijiji, Craigslist, VarageSale, Facebook, etc).
+If you have the patience and hours, post on all venues possible that are used in your local area, including:

-Kijiji and Craiglist were close seconds for our sales.
-While I cannot swat away the flakey no-shows, I can only say stay strong, as it’s a major selling outlet.
-I never wasted my time delivering items to buyers.
+A photo album on Facebook of the items we were selling made it easy for friends to see and call dibs on, which was hugely successful.
+Kijiji and Craiglist, though tiresome due to no-shows, were effective too.
+Personally, I never wasted my time delivering items to buyers.
 Only on a handful of times we met people in a public place that was convenient.
-Not to mention, with pick-ups you can invite people in and sway them to buy something else if you have more for sale!
+Not to mention, with pick-ups you can invite people in and sway them to buy something else if you have more for sale.